gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 The following burdens currently exist:

-- When using the `token` join method, a Bot must be created for each host.
+- When using the `token` join method, a Bot must be created for each Bot instance.
 This means that the privileges of many distinct Bots need to be synchronised where those hosts are performing the same function.
 - When using the `token` join method, a token can only be used once.
 This means creating hundreds of join tokens and managing securely distributing these to hosts.
-- When managing a large fleet of `tbot` deployments, there is no way to track these within Teleport.
+- When managing a large fleet of Bot instances, there is no way to track these within Teleport.
 This makes it more difficult to identify hosts which may need updating.